 Body dysmorphia is the obsessive idea that a part of someone’s appearance or body is ugly and needs to be fixed – which could be through over-exercise, plastic surgery, crash dieting or other things like that.
 Body Dysmorphic Disorder, or BDD, is the medical name for the condition.

 - Worrying a lot about your appearance, so much that it disrupts your life.

 - You have habits that help you deal with these worries, such as looking in the mirror a lot or picking your skin.
-In this way BDD is quite similar to OCD.
+In this way BDD is quite similar to Obsessive Compulsive Disorder (OCD).

 - These habits disrupt your day to day life.

-- Other symptoms can include anxiety, feelings of shame, drinking lots, loneliness, self-harm or even thoughts of suicide.
+- Other symptoms can include anxiety, emotional distress, feelings of shame, drinking lots, loneliness, self-harm or even suicidal thoughts.